clxakz/stormfield/README.md

 ```

 # Create colliders
-A `collider` is an object that handles collision detection and can be attached to your game entities or sprites. <br/>
 Create a box `collider` and a ground `collider`, apply a linear impulse to the box.
 The box collides with the ground and bounces.
 ```python
 box = world.newRectangleCollider(300, 350, 100, 100)